How to Get More Holiday Home Bookings in the Low-Season

-Update your property description to highlight why the off-season is a good a time to get away.
-Having “lounge on the sand in the glorious sunshine” in your description won’t be relevant to those looking for a winter break.
+Update your listing ad descriptions to highlight why the off-season is a good time to getaway.
+Writing “take a snooze in the glorious sunshine” in your description won’t be relevant to those looking for a winter break in the Lake District.

 Emphasize how your rental can keep the kids entertained, for example, board games for the whole family, a games console, a heated hot tub, cooking books and baking utensils.

-Some guests simply want to get away without having to queue, cram, or plan.
+Some guests simply want to get away without having to queue, cram, or plan (as in the summer).
 It’s about getting some much-needed rest and relaxation.
 Set the scene so potential guests can picture themselves lounging by your log burner or unwinding in the local cosy pub.

 If you struggle with creative writing, then hiring a travel copywriter to write enticing copy could be a wise investment.